Risk-free financing for your stock options.

-You want to exercise your stock options but the cost and taxes are
+You want to exercise your stock options but the cost and taxes are too much.

 Non-recourse financing can help.